linroger/FinanceCompendium/II. Economics/International/International Economics/II - Patterns of International Trade/03 - Gains and Losses - Specific-Factors Model.md

 3 Earnings of Capital and Land

-4 Conclusions ver the span of three years, 2003 to 2005, Bolivia had three presidents.
+4 Conclusions over the span of three years, 2003 to 2005, Bolivia had three presidents.

 ![](https://cdn-mineru.openxlab.org.cn/result/2025-12-07/60861111-a690-431a-80eb-af541ac27095/bec4470c937fec57d5f259b894d07489472f9d25d895d6ad4f80220ff057e652.jpg)

 This rapid succession at the highest level of government was largely a result of public dissatisfaction with the distribution of gains that had come from exporting natural gas.
 Many people, including the indigenous Aymara Indians, believed that most of these gains had gone to multinational oil corporations, with little distributed to the citizens of the country in which the gas deposits and refineries are located.

 Violent protests in September 2003 led to the resignation of President Gonzalo Sánchez de Lozada, who was replaced by Carlos Mesa, a writer and television journalist.
 He promised to respect the views of the indigenous people of Bolivia and in July 2004 held a referendum on whether the country should export natural gas.
 The referendum included provisions to ensure that more of the profits from natural gas exports would go to the Bolivian government rather than to foreign companies.
-With these assurances, the referendum passed, and in May 2005 taxes on foreign oil companies were sharply
+With these assurances, the referendum passed, and in May 2005 taxes on foreign oil companies were sharply increased.
+But many protestors wanted more and forced President Mesa to resign within the year.

 ![](https://cdn-mineru.openxlab.org.cn/result/2025-12-07/60861111-a690-431a-80eb-af541ac27095/ef17a1581562edfac63caf7c707866040b5a246f1be422002dd912624bd7723c.jpg)

 Evo Morales and his supporters.

-increased.
-But many protestors wanted more and forced President Mesa to resign within the year.
 Elections were held again in December 2005, and Evo Morales scored a decisive victory, becoming the first Aymara Indian elected to president in Bolivia's 180-year history.
 In May 2006 he nationalized the gas industry, which meant that all natural gas resources were placed under the control of the state-owned energy company.
 With this policy change, foreign investors lost their majority ownership claims to gas fields, pipelines, and refineries that they had built and lost a significant portion of the profits from the sales of Bolivian natural gas.
 This drastic step, which was criticized heavily by foreign governments, was supported by people in Bolivia.
 Because of this and other popular policies, Evo Morales was re-elected in 2009 for another five-year term.
 As of 2013, the gas industry in Bolivia is still largely owned by the state.

 The Bolivian experience illustrates the difficulty of ensuring that all people within a country share in the gains from trade.
 Despite the abundant natural gas resources along with other minerals such as silver, tin and lithium—used to make car batteries—many of the local population remained in poverty.
 The difficulty of sharing these gains among Bolivia's citizenry makes the export of gas a contentious issue.
 Although the export of natural gas clearly generated gains for the foreign-owned and state-owned companies that sold the resources, the indigenous peoples did not historically share in those gains.